 Many Challenger Banks also now offer access to trading stocks and shares, with tools built into their apps to enable the buying and selling of shares.
 This makes them very valuable, and also positions them as great competitors to the likes of eToro for buying and selling Crypto and traditional shares.

-What is a Challenger Bank? – Why Would I Use One of These New Cards?
+What is a Challenger Bank? – And Why Would I Use One of These New Bank Cards?

 There are many reasons to try out an alternative bank.
 The vast bulk of these companies will send you a debit card for free.
 They make money by applying a small fee for each transaction you make.
 Whilst that sounds like a worse deal than a regular bank’s debit card, there can be some huge advantages which we’ll look at below.

 For a long time, this has been the number one reason for using a challenger bank.
 Many companies specifically advertise their services as being travel-orientated.